How to Replace a Snowmobile Track: Step-by-Step Guide

 So often snowmobilers decide to just deal with a worn out snowmobile track or one that doesn't suit their style of riding.
 The thought of swapping out a snowmobile track seems to be a daunting task that many riders put off until they are forced to deal with it.
 If you choose this route, you will not only lose out on the performance gains of a new snowmobile track, but you are also putting yourself in danger if you are riding with a worn out or damaged track.
 Do a video search for track blow-outs and you will see for yourself.

 Anyone with a basic understanding of their snowmobile, has an open work space, some tools and a little patience can swap out their own snowmobile track.
 In order to get your old track off, you will need to remove your rear suspension, some parts under the hood and the drive shaft.
 This may sound like a lot, but once you start knocking out the individual steps, the process will move along nicely.
-Some snowmobiles will require some extra or less steps, but the process below should be a good start for all snowmobiles.
+Some snowmobiles will require some extra or fewer steps, but the process below should be a good start for all snowmobiles.

 snowmobile track